webpy/webpy.github.com/templetor.md

     $:form.render()

-Output from form.render() will be display as is.
+Output from form.render() will be displayed as is.